jeff-zucker/rdf-easy/README.md

 Under the hood, is the ever-magnificent [rdflib](https://github.com/linkeddata/rdflib.js/).
 The goal here is to be less daunting than rdflib and closer to the RDF bone (for the user) than [query-ldflex](https://github.com/solid/query-ldflex).
 If you need really heavy lifting, use rdflib instead or in addition (see [tips for advanced users](#advanced) below).
 If you prefer Javascript objects to SPARQL, use query-ldflex instead.

+If I get feedback this package is useful, I'll create documentation targeted to specific audiences (novices, advanced users).

 ## Methods (<i>there are only four</i>):
 ```